The dynamically generated $h_1$ state by the $K^*\bar{K}^*$ interaction and its $K_1(1270)\bar{K}$ and $b_1(1235)\pi$ decays: The and decays

-To account for the off-shell effects of the exchanged pseudoscalar meson, a form factor $F$ is introduced~\cite{Molina:2008jw,Geng:2008gx,Wang:2021jub,Wang:2022pin,Titov:2000bn,Titov:2001yw}.
+To account for the off-shell effects of the exchanged pseudoscalar meson, a form factor $F$ is introduced~\cite{Molina:2008jw,Geng:2008gx,Wang:2021jub,Wang:2022pin,Titov:2000bn,Titov:2001yw}

 where $M_{h_1}$ is the mass of the dynamically generated $h_1$ meson, and $E_A$ is the energy of dynamically generated low axial-vector meson $A$.
-A cut-off parameter $\Lambda_t$ is also included, and we will discuss it later.
+A cutoff parameter $\Lambda_t$ is also included, and we will discuss it later.

 The coefficient $C$ in Eq.~\eqref{eq:t} is an isospin factor, which can be obtained with the following relations~\cite{Dai:2020vfc,Lu:2016nlp,Dai:2018zki}: